 Standing Indian Mountain on the Appalachian Trail: the hike

 The trail winds through switchbacks, continuing its climb and passing a wooden Nantahala National Forest sign at .5 mile.
 Veering southbound, the hike passes several campsites, first a smaller and then a large, level, multi-tent site alongside a small stream at .75 mile.
-The hike reaches a blue-blazed trail at just under a mile, following the spur trail a short 100 yards to the Standing Indian shelter, a primitive overnight shelter for thru-hikers on the Appalachian Trail.
+The hike reaches a blue-blazed trail at just under a mile, following the spur trail 100 yards to the Standing Indian Shelter, a primitive overnight shelter for thru-hikers on the Appalachian Trail.

 Returning to the AT, the hike resumes its climb, trailing through several wide switchbacks.
 The climb intensifies at 1.7 miles as the trail meanders through tight switchbacks, tunneling through an overhead canopy of gnarly-branched rhododendron.
 Sunlight filters through the leathery rhododendron leaves, basking the forest in golden light.

 The trail straightens its course, exiting the thick thickets of rhododendron and running a ridge, catching through-the-trees views on both sides of the trail.
 Nearing the summit, the AT passes a junction with the blue-blazed Lower Ridge Trail on the left at 2.4 miles.
-(The Lower Ridge Trail drops a difficult 4.1 miles to the nearby Standing Indian Campground.)
+(The Lower Ridge Trail drops a steep 4.1 miles to the nearby Standing Indian Campground.)

 The hike reaches a wooden ‘Standing Indian Mountain’ sign, veering right off the AT to hike a side trail through a group of near-summit campsites.